itumor/ImagiX/README.md

 # Initialize Your Project
 Navigate to your working directory and run the following command to initialize a new Kubebuilder project:

-kubebuilder init --domain ImagiX.myk8soperator.com --repo github.com/itumor/ImagiX
+kubebuilder init --domain imagix.myk8soperator.com --repo github.com/itumor/ImagiX

+# Create an API
+kubebuilder create api --group intelligentimageupdater  --version v1 --kind IntelligentImageUpdater